hashicorp/terraform-provider-azuread/docs/resources/claims_mapping_policy.md

 The following API permissions are required in order to use this resource.

-When authenticated with a service principal, this resource requires the following application roles: `Policy.ReadWrite.ApplicationConfiguration`
+When authenticated with a service principal, this resource requires the following application roles: `Policy.ReadWrite.ApplicationConfiguration` and `Policy.Read.All`

 When authenticated with a user principal, this resource requires one of the following directory roles: `Application Administrator` or `Global Administrator`